Delivery can take up to 5-10 working days.

 Onion Lilia (salad)

-Lilia onions have a beautiful shiny intense red inner core with dark green leaves and make a stunning addition of colour to salads.
+Lilia onions are small onions which makes them great for salads and pickling.
+They have a beautiful shiny intense red inner core with dark green leaves and make a stunning addition of colour to salads.
 This variety has the added benefit of being able to be grown as a main crop.
 Despite their gorgeous appearance they have a delicately mild flavour.

 February to June

 Where to Sow

 Early sowing can be made underglass in modules, sow 4-5 seeds per module on the surface of seed sowing compost and lightly cover with a sprinkling or vermiculite or compost, and place at a temperature of 14°C. Outdoor sowings can be made in April, sow seed thinly in shallow drills 1.5cm (1/2in) deep, with rows spaced 30cm (12in) apart.